officialbishowb/subscription_tracker/README.md

 # # Subscription Tracker

-A simple website that helps people track their subscriptions and get notified.
+A simple website that helps people track their subscriptions and get notified when it is due.

 ## How to run locally